 Patients increasingly rely on internet rating sites to find medical providers.
 The information on these websites is rarely monitored and reviews are often inaccurate.
 A single negative comment can damage professional reputation and affect practice growth.
 Monitoring online presence and social media to address negative comments is a daunting task which can no longer be ignored.
-Dr. Goel will provide strategies to effectively monitor your online reputation.
+Dr. Goel provides strategies to effectively monitor your online reputation.
 You will learn common techniques to support promoters, address critics, engage in social media, and establish a positive internet presence.

 Presented by David Welsh, MD, FACS

 This webinar attempts to address how you can become a leader within your role as a medical staff person at your hospital.

 Presented by Mario E. Motta, MD, FACC